 After another uninspired and predictable story, I said to myself, "I could write a better story than that."
 I took the challenge to heart.
 None of my previous professional writing experience prepared me for the sheer fun and how exhilarating creative writing is.
 Creating drama and humor and developing characters into an entertaining story was pure enjoyment.
-As an unpublished author, I have begun submitting my work to publishers and agents.

 Johnny may be a superstar on the pitcher's mound, but he fell in love and out of place with an intelligent, smart-ass cowgirl who could out-ride, out-rope, and out-work this city-boy.
 Funny how life is, at first, he believed his destiny was tennis, then baseball.
 It turns out; his true destiny was something greater.